-After the Divine Liturgy we have a wonderful meal downstairs in the fellowship hall.
-There's no cost for this meal, and everyone is invited to join us.
+After the Divine Liturgy we have coffee and a light lunch downstairs in the fellowship hall.
+There's no cost for this, and everyone is invited to join us.
 It's a great time to meet with the Priest, and ask him any questions you might have.

 While all of our services are in English, we are a multi-ethnic parish, with people from all over the world joining together for worship.
 We also have a wide range of ages, from newborn babies to young adults to seniors.
 Your family is sure to feel at home here, and your children will make some new friends.

 The Orthodox Christian Church is the original church established by Jesus Christ.
 It is evangelical, but not Protestant.
 It is orthodox, but not Jewish.
 It is catholic, but not Roman.
 It isn’t non-denominational, it’s pre-denominational.
 It has believed, taught, preserved, defended and died for the Faith of the Apostles since the Day of Pentecost nearly 2,000 years ago.

 Please join us on Sunday mornings at 9:30 am for our Divine Liturgy (main weekly service) to see what this ancient Faith has to share with this modern world.